cyberark/bash-lib/README.md

 </table>

 # Contibuting

-Please contribute your bash functions!
+Thanks for your interest in bash-lib.
+Before contributing, please take a moment to read and sign our [Contributor Agreement](CyberArk_Open_Source_Contributor_Agreement.pdf).
+This provides patent protection for all Secretless Broker users and allows CyberArk to enforce its license terms.
+Please email a signed copy to <a href="oss@cyberark.com">oss@cyberark.com</a>

+Contributed bash functions are most welcome!
 The more we share the less we duplicate each other.
 In order to keep this repo tidy, every function must be documented in the readme and tested, the lint scripts enforce these rules.

+1. Add the libraries or functions that you need
+1. Add BATS tests for all new top level functions
+1. Add descriptions for each function to the contents table in this readme
+1. Run ./run-tests to ensure all tests pass before submitting
+1. Create a PR
+1. Wait for review

 ## Testing
 Tests are written using [BATS](https://github.com/bats-core/bats).
 Each libould have a `lib-name.bats` file in [tests-for-this-repo](/tests-for-this-repo).